VITAMIN E CREAM COSMETIC INFORMATION

 22896

-Chemicals and contaminants associated with cancer are found in water, food, and a lot of other ordinary goods.
-Still, no sector of consumer goods is subject to less government management than cosmetics, including Vitamin E Cream.
-While most of the contaminants and chemicals in cosmetics probably pose very little risk, subjection to some has been associated with significant health conditions, such as cancer.
+Contaminants and chemicals linked to cancer are found in food and several other commonly used items.
+Still, no sector of consumer items is susceptible to less government direction than cosmetics, including Vitamin E Cream.
+Although most of the chemicals in cosmetics most likely present very little risk, being exposed to a few is linked to serious health concerns, including cancer.